 We know that planning the perfect trip takes a lot of work, so it’s important to pick the right place and have the right travel essentials for women to make the most of your time there.

 If you are considering a trip to Costa Blanca, here are seven destinations to consider when deciding where to stay.

-The beach has a modern promenade with restaurants and bars as well as plenty of activities like water sports, volleyball and football.
+The beach has a modern promenade with restaurants and bars and plenty of activities like water sports, volleyball and football.
 The beach’s water has a Blue Flag rating which means you can enjoy the stunningly clear waters with no worries about the quality of the water.

-Another advantage of choosing Playa del Arenal is that it sits next to the town of Javea which offers some of the best villas in Costa Blanca as well as a summer of festivals, markets, and fireworks as well as traditional Spanish entertainment.
+Another advantage of choosing Playa del Arenal is that it sits next to the town of Javea, which offers some of the best villas in Costa Blanca, as well as a summer of festivals, markets, fireworks, and traditional Spanish entertainment.
 It’s also conveniently located for exploring the rest of the region.

 Playa Ambolo is a must-see for any beach lover as it offers some of the most breathtaking natural scenery in the area.
 To reach Playa Ambolo you need to park your car elsewhere (it’s best to arrive early) and then take a winding and narrow path down a hill, but there’s some incredible scenery on your way thanks to the cliffs and dazzling ocean.
 The beach itself does have some sandy areas but is mostly pebbled, so underwater shoes or sandals are recommended.

 The rocky islands provide great opportunities for diving and, if you bring snorkeling gear or underwater goggles, you can view the wide range of ocean life.
 It’s worth noting that this beach is popular with local people and while most people wear swimwear, some opt for nudity.
 When you leave and head back to Javea, you’ll find a restaurant on the hillside which serves delicious tapas and provides incredible views over the beach.